unoplatform/workshops/test-docs.md

-The content of the workshops are embedded as part of the Uno Platform docs using DocFx.
+The content of the workshops is embedded as part of the Uno Platform docs using DocFx.

 To test the workshop follow these instructions: